medetshatayev/healthcare_ai_assistant_architecture/README.md

 - "Show sales by region"
 - "How is Aspirin performing in North America?"
 - "Which region has the best sales?"

+#### **Enhanced with LLM**
+- "Hello, what can you help me with?"
+- "How are our cardiovascular medications doing?"
+- "Tell me something interesting about our data"
+- "What should management know?"

 ### Demo Database Schema